-- on campus or University property; - in the context of any University-related or sponsored education program or activity, regardless of the location (including travel, research, or internship programs); - by an ETBU student, regardless of location, under the Student Conduct Code; - through the use of University-owned or provided technology resources; or - when the conduct has a nexus to the University, such as continuing adverse effects or the creation or continuation of a hostile environment on campus.
+- on campus or University property; - in the context of any University-related or sponsored education program or activity, regardless of the location (including travel, research, or internship programs); - by an ETBU student, regardless of location, under the Student Conduct Code; - through the use of University-owned or provided technology resources; or

+• when the conduct has a nexus to the University, such as continuing adverse effects or the creation or continuation of a hostile environment on campus.

 For every report, the Title IX Coordinator will review the circumstances of the reported conduct to determine whether the University has jurisdiction or disciplinary authority over the respondent or the conduct.
-In exercising jurisdiction over an ETBU student for reported conduct that occurs off campus, with no nexus to the University or a University-related or sponsored education program or activity, the University's ability to investigate and impose disciplinary action may be limited by the amount of information available to the University through the exercise of reasonable diligence, the University will still take reasonable available steps to support a complainant through interim remedial measures and will assist a complainant in identifying external reporting mechanisms.
+In exercising jurisdiction over an ETBU affiliated respondent for reported conduct that occurs off campus, and that has no nexus to the University or a University-related or sponsored education program or activity, the University's ability to investigate and impose disciplinary action may be limited by the amount of information available to the University through the exercise of reasonable diligence.

+In instances where the University does not have disciplinary authority over the respondent, the University will still take reasonably available steps to support a complainant through interim remedial measures and will assist a complainant in identifying external reporting mechanisms.